January 2001 to July 2021

 Photos by Nori Muster

-This is how we spent the 2001 Inauguration Day in downtown L.A.
+This is how we spent the day in downtown Los Angeles.

 Peace March from Broadway and Olympic to the Federal Building on Los Angeles Street.
 (We demonstrated here again on March 15, but because of the rain I did not bring my camera.
 It rained four inches in one day.)